-When carrying out the audit, we followed the independence requirements of the Auditor-General, which incorporate the independence requirements of the External Reporting Board.
+When carrying out the auditor and the independence requirements of the Auditor General, which incorporate the independence requirements of the Extra Reporting B.

-In addition to the audit, we have carried out a review engagement in respect of the company and group's six monthly reporting as at 31 December 2015 to Auckland Council, which is compatible with those independence requirements.
+In addition to the audit, we carried out view engagement in respect of the company and group's six monthly reporting as at 31 December 2015 to Auckland will, which compatible with those independence requirements.

-Other than the audit and the review engagement, we have no relationship with or interests in the company and group.
+Other than the audit and the reviewment, we have no relationship with or interests in the company and group.

-David Walker Audit New Zealand On behalf of the Auditor-General Auckland, New Zealand
+David Walker Audit New Zealand On behalf of the Auditor General Auckland, New Zealand